 • Maintain records of any exposure or related events

+Staying compliant with OSHA standards not only protects your workers but also keeps your projects running smoothly.
 The best way to manage concrete dust is by following these standards and pairing your control plan with adequate housekeeping practices.

 What to Do If You Inhale Concrete Dust

 Exposure to concrete dust can cause choking, difficulty breathing, and irritation to the eyes and nose.
-Most serious conditions related to silica will develop by consistent dust inhalation from everyday work.
+Most serious conditions related to silica will develop from consistent dust inhalation from everyday work.
 If you have inhaled excessive amounts of dust or if you work with concrete dust regularly (especially if you do not actively use your respirator), you should:

 • Schedule a medical examination

-• Get a chest x-ray
+• Get a chest X-ray

 • Request a pulmonary function test